duairc/snap-extensions/README.md

 ## Developing Snap Extensions

-See `src/Snap/Extensions/Heist.hs` for an example of a Snap extension.
+See `src/Snap/Extensions/Timer.hs` for a simple example of a Snap extension.